Massachusetts's 6th congressional district

 Massachusetts's 6th congressional district is U.S. congressional district located in northeastern Massachusetts.
 It contains almost all of Essex County, including the North Shore and Cape Ann and includes parts of the Merrimack Valley, as well as some towns in Middlesex County.
+The New Republic has characterized the district as older and more suburban as a congressional district. "[T]he district is a far cry from the progressive urban strongholds of Boston and Cambridge.
+It’s an older, suburban, more middle-income district, which elected the decidedly moderate Moulton six times."